ioannisa/SecuredAndroidPersistence/README.md

 There are two ways to install this library to your project

-### Option 1: Add the Module Directly to Your Project
+### Option 1: By adding the Module Directly to Your Project
 The directory `secure-persist` contains the module of this library, so you can
 1. Copy the secure-persist directory from this repository into the root folder of your project.
 2. Include the Module at the bottom of your `settings.gradle`